rushikeshbharad/Github-mirror/README.md

 - Supplementary:
   - React-router: for navigating user form one screen to another
   - React-modal2: for displaying dialogs
-  - Classnames: for binding css (makes easier to send classnames to react child components)
+  - Classnames: for binding css (makes easier to send styles to react child components)
   - momentjs: for working on timestamps and formatting the times before being displayed
   - react-redux: for connecting redux state to react components

 Primary TODOs for existing implementation:
 - Mobile specific css
-- Move all hardcoded string to i18n string.json
+- Move all hardcoded strings to i18n string.json